blstjohnson/azure-devops-mcp/docs/TESTING_IMPLEMENTATION_PLAN.md

 ## Executive Summary

-This document reports on the successful completion of Phase 1 and Phase 2 testing capabilities for the Azure DevOps MCP server. **Phase 2 has been successfully completed** with 21 comprehensive testing tools implemented across 4 modules, achieving extensive test coverage and production-ready capabilities.
+This document reports on the successful completion of Phase 1, Phase 2, and Phase 3 testing capabilities for the Azure DevOps MCP server. **Phase 3 has been successfully completed** with 30 comprehensive testing tools implemented across 6 modules, achieving extensive test coverage and production-ready capabilities with advanced analytics and reporting.

 ## Project Overview